 Through a notice on our website, we will notify you of any material changes to this policy, and draw your attention to the changes made.
-In the event that the changes we make to the policy are substantial and/or affect the personal information we have already collected in accordance with this policy, you will be entitled to withdraw your consent to such personal information handling practices provided such consent is not necessary for us to provide to you the services or products you have requested.
+In the event that the changes we make to the policy are substantial and/or affect the personal information we have already collected in accordance with this policy, you will be entitled to withdraw your consent to such personal information handling practices.
+Withdrawl of your consent may impact our ability to provide you the services or products you have requested.
 You may notify us of your desire to withdraw consent by contacting our Chief Privacy Officer at firstname.lastname@example.org.

 The current applicable version of this policy is accessible at http://www.sjm.com/en/policies/global-privacy-policy.